Asura14/PopcornTime-Remote/README.md

 # PopcornTime Remote
-A simple keyboard mapped remote for [PopcornTime](https://popcorntime.io)
+A simple keyboard mapped remote for [PopcornTime](https://popcorntime.io).
+Unfortunately in Portugal most of the shows are not available in the main streaming services, and some streaming services are not available here either.
+Therefor, for some specific shows, Popcorn Time is my go to app, I made this remote for myself but feel free to use it.

 ## Original